Frequently Asked Questions

-ProPublica is an independent, nonprofit newsroom that produces investigative journalism in the public interest.
-Our mission is to expose abuses of power and betrayals of the public trust by government, business and other institutions, using the moral force of investigative journalism to spur reform through the sustained spotlighting of wrongdoing.
-Based in Manhattan, we have a newsroom of 34 full-time journalists.
+ProPublica is an independent, nonprofit newsroom, based in Manhattan, that produces investigative journalism in the public interest.
+Our mission is to expose abuses of power and betrayals of the public trust by government, business and other institutions, using the moral force of investigative journalism to spur reform.

 Each story we publish is distributed in a manner designed to maximize impact.
-For example, we worked closely with the Los Angeles Times to produce a series about the failed oversight of California’s nurses.
-Many of our “deep dive” stories are offered exclusively to a traditional news organization, free of charge, for publication or broadcast.
-We published more than 110 such stories in 2011 with more than 25 different partners.
-Each story is also published on our site.
+For example, we worked closely with the Los Angeles Times to produce a series about the failed oversight of California’s nurses and partnered with BuzzFeed on an in-depth article on HIV exposure laws.
+Most of our stories are offered free of charge for publication or broadcast.
 Our site also highlights investigative reporting produced by others (MuckReads).
 The idea is to make our site both a destination for our own journalism and a tool to promote good work in the field.

 How are you funded?

-We are currently funded entirely through donations.
-The Sandler Foundation made a major, multiyear commitment to fund ProPublica at its launch.
+We are funded almost entirely through donations; we do accept advertising and sometimes sell content.
+The Sandler Foundation made a major, multiyear commitment to fund ProPublica at its launch in 2008; it supplied less than 38% of our funding in 2012.
 We have received other philanthropic contributions as well.

 Can I donate?

 Yes, please.
 Click here to donate.
-Hundreds of people have already done so by credit card; you can also send us a check if you’d prefer.
 Contributions are tax deductible in the U.S. to the extent permitted by law.

 How much does all of this cost?

-We have an annual budget of about roughly $10 million in 2012.
-We spent $9.2 million in 2010 and $9.6 million in 2011.
-Details can be found in our annual financial reports (PDF), and our tax returns (PDF), both of which are posted on our site as soon as they’re finalized.
-We spend about 85 percent of our total expenses on news—compared with about 15 percent for leading newspapers and magazines.
+We have an annual budget of just over $10 million in 2013.
+Financial details can be found on our Reports page.
+We spend about 85 percent of our total expenses on news, compared with about 15 percent for leading newspapers and magazines.